-4. Before witnessing the execution of the directive on the prescribed form, a witness who is a medical practitioner shall ensure that the patient -

-- (a) is of sound mind; - (b) has attained the age of 21 years; - (c) has made the directive voluntarily and without inducement or compulsion; and - (d) has been informed of the nature and consequences of making the directive.
+- 4. Before witnessing the execution of the directive on the prescribed form, a witness who is a medical practitioner shall take reasonable steps in the circumstances to ensure that the patient - (a) is of sound mind; - (b) has attained the age of 21 years; - (c) has made the directive voluntarily and without inducement or compulsion; and - (d) has been informed of the nature and consequences of making the directive.